ender-js/Ender/README.md

 *note: The bridge is required for asynchronously loading your package with the <code>async</code> build method.*

 <div id="Integration"></div>

 Cohesion
 ---------
-The front end api provided by [ender-js](http://github.com/ender-js/ender-js) is what glues together and ultimately offers cohesion and a sense of familiarity to the different packages built into your library by Ender.
+The front end API provided by [ender-js](http://github.com/ender-js/ender-js) is what glues together and ultimately offers cohesion and a sense of familiarity to the different packages built into your library by Ender.
 It's simple, elegant, and super flexible.
-Let's take a look how you can leverage it, if you're interested in packaging in your own stuff!
+Let's take a look how you can leverage it, if you're interested in packaging your own stuff!

 <h3>Top level methods</h3>